Extraterrestrial sky: Eclipses from the Moon

 When sometimes the Moon, Earth and the Sun align exactly in a straight line (a syzygy), the Moon or Earth move through the other's shadow, producing an eclipse for an observer on the surface in the shadow.

 When the Moon moves into Earth's shadow a Solar eclipse occurs on the near side of the Moon (which is observable as a Lunar eclipse facing the Moon).

 Since the apparent diameter of the Earth is four times larger than that of the Sun, the Sun would be hidden behind the Earth for hours.
 Earth's atmosphere would be visible as a reddish ring.
 During the Apollo 15 mission, an attempt was made to use the Lunar Roving Vehicle's TV camera to view such an eclipse, but the camera or its power source failed after the astronauts left for Earth.

 When Earth moves into the Moon's shadow a Solar eclipse occurs on Earth where the Moon's shadow passes, and is visible facing Earth as a tapered out lunar shadow on Earth's surface traveling across the full Earth's disk.
 The effect would be comparable to the shadow of a golf ball cast by sunlight on an object 5 m away.
 Lunar observers with telescopes might be able to discern the umbral shadow as a black spot at the center of a less dark region (penumbra).
 It would look essentially the same as it does to the Deep Space Climate Observatory, which orbits Earth at the L1 Lagrangian point in the Sun-Earth system, 1.5 e6km from Earth.

 SELENE lunar probe observing a lunar eclipse from the Moon.

 A painting by Lucien Rudaux showing how a lunar eclipse might appear when viewed from the lunar surface.

 A simulation of the start and end of the August 28, 2007 lunar eclipse, viewed from the center of the Moon.

 From space, the Moon's shadow during the solar eclipse of March 9, 2016 appears as a dark spot moving across the Earth.

+Solar eclipse from cislunar space, with Earthshine illuminating parts of the Moon, and possibly either or both the solar corona and the zodiacal light are visible as a spiking glow around the Moon.